fingerskier/berth/README.md

 ```

 **It is important** to call `setState` initially.
-The default state is 'void' which you probably don't want to include in your control schema.
+The default state is 'void' which is probably not useful.
-However, a transition _from_ 'void' is always valid.
+A transition _from_ 'void' is always valid.
-Note, however, that a transition from a state to itself must be defined.
+Note, also, that a transition from a state to itself must be defined.

 If you call `goto` while the machine is changing states then the transition will be queued.
 In order to proceed with enqueued transitions you need to periodically call `update`.
-This is not always relevant- only when you have long-running transition handlers and/or impatient users ;)

 ## TODO